mullue/lab-custom-model-anpr/blog.md

 ### Preparing Tensorflow script with Keras

 In Lab 3, you will write your own custom CNN architecture with Tensorflow and run it quickly to check if the code is grammatically correct.
-It will have 128 x 64 input layer, 3 Convolutional layers with Max Pooling and Batch Normalization, 1 flatten layer right before the output layer, and finally 7 output layers for each character of license plate number.
+It will have 128 x 64 input layer, 3 Convolutional layers with Max Pooling and Batch Normalization, 1 Flatten layer right before the output layer, and finally 7 output layers for each character of license plate number.
 We will reshape input images to 128 x 64.
 The last output nodes express the probability of each classification among 81 characters.

 You will see the summary of the architecture easily thanks to Keras as below.
 ```python